Staying safe, warm and healthy this winter

 A good balance

 Exercising and eating well are good habits all year round both for physical and mental health reasons.
 You can tweak your diet according to the season if your activity levels change.
-The more overweight and sedentary a person is, the greater their risk of diabetes, heart disease, stroke, and also coronavirus.
+The more overweight and sedentary a person is, the greater their risk of diabetes, heart disease, stroke, and also serious illness as a result of coronavirus.

 You’re not alone